 User & access system

 Exiry backend uses an opinionated access system.
-The system divides the Users into Roles, and every Role has many Accesses and every Access has its own Privileges.
+The system divides the User

 In recap: a User hasOne Role hasMany [ Access has Privileges ].
 Check out the GraphQL schema below for more details.